Successful SharePoint Backup and Recovery Requires RTO: Week 4

 Even when another group takes and manages backup files, there are ways to achieve low impact recovery, such as granular file recovery without disrupting the process or backup solution in place.
 Contact us if you need help with a solution to do granular recovery of SQL or SharePoint backup files.

 Until next time, define your RTOs and remember, recovery is a ‘When’ and not an ‘If’.
-Download our free trial of Metalogix SharePoint Backup to prepare for WHEN SharePoint goes down or see our other backup resources.
+Download our free trial of Metalogix SharePoint Backup to prepare for WHEN SharePoint goes down.